WisconsinRobotics/AI-ROCKS/README.md

 	Example: `-long -89 24 41.1`

-- 'nogate'			- Test mode for GPS gate coordinates.
+- `nogate`			- Test mode for GPS gate coordinates.
 If specified, do not use any gate GPS coordinates (from parameters via `-lat` or `-long`, or wait to receive from the base station).

 	Note: this initializes the gate as `gate = new GPS(0, 0, 0, 0, 0, 0);`.

+- `-t`				- Test mode for LRF data.
+This flag will not try a handshake with ROCKS-LRF and no obstacle avoidance code will run.

 ## Necessary installations: